Bootstrapping a device

 The bootstrap key can be found in the menu below the user name.

-Check if the IP of the device and the request time is correct and then approve the device in the qbee UI under Devices -> Pending devices.
+If you manually accept devices please check if the IP of the device and the request time is correct and then approve the device in the qbee UI under Devices -> Pending devices.

 Make sure your device is not in unassigned devices

 Any new device needs to be accepted in the "Pending devices" tab.
 When that is done it will appear under "unassigned devices" in the tree.
 Try reload the page if it does not appear.
 Only when you move it form "unassigned" into the main tree or any of your groups it will receive the valid configuration for that group and start working.
 Devices in the unassigned group are not working yet.

 Command line options for the bootstrap command¶

 The qbee agent can be called with more options.
 The complete set of settings can be seen here:

 qbee-bootstrap [-h] [-k key] [-x proxy_address] [-X proxy_port] [-U proxy_user] [-P proxy_pass] [-m proxy_method] [-s server] [-p port] `` -h Show this help text -k Set the bootstrap key found in the user profile (required) -x Specify a proxy host to use -X Specify a proxy port to use (default: 3128) -U Specify a proxy username -P Specify a proxy password -m Specify a proxy authentication method [ntlm|basic] (default: basic) -s Set the server to bootstrap to.
 Don't set this if you are using www.app.qbee.io (default: device.app.qbee.io) -p Set the server port to bootstrap to.
 Don't set this if you are using www.app.qbee.io (default: 443)